-We often speak with people new to a plant-based diet, and sometimes worried parents of new vegans, about mushrooms as a nutritional replacement for meat.
+We often speak with people either new to a plant-based diet, or worried parents of vegan children about Nutrition - and the role of fungi as a meat alternative.

-In a word, it’s all about UMAMI.
-Mushrooms add a flavour known as umami that tends to be very satisfying, which makes them ideal to add in pasta sauce for example to maintain a rich flavour and texture while reducing or eliminating the meat they contain.
+In a word, it's all about UMAMI.
+Mushrooms add a flavour known as umami that tends to be very satisfying.
+It makes them ideal to add in pasta sauce to maintain a rich flavour and texture while reducing or eliminating the meat they contain.
 In dishes that contain large amounts of meat, replace a quarter to a half of the meat with mushrooms to make a dish lower in calories and still delicious.

 We often describe gourmet mushrooms as being playful in the kitchen due to the different cooking treatments you can give them to change their texture.